fbosch/webworker-presentation/PITCHME.md

 - Spawn other Web Workers
 - Import & use libraries

-— most things that to do not make use of non thread-safe features
+— most things that do not make use of non thread-safe features

 ---